sizovs/boring-stack/README.md

 Such simple architectures also diminish the benefit of running on PaaS or cloud hyperscalers that are opaque and expensive abstractions over servers.
 Thus, I am running my stuff on Hetzner (or any other VPC), provisioning servers with Terraform, and deploying using a simple, homegrown bash script that supports zero downtime deployments.

-As a guiding principes, I bet on stability, simplicity, and fewer abstractions.
+As a guiding principles, I bet on stability, simplicity, and fewer abstractions.
 As a result, I made the following tech choices:
 * javascript
 * express
 * sqlite